apyrros/auto_radreport/README.md

 # auto_radreport
-This is a simple example of how to use Tesseract, Ollama, and Mistrial to convert screenshot images in ultrasound into a useful report.
-This project demonstrates the process of extracting text from images using OCR (Optical Character Recognition) with Tesseract, processing the data with Ollama, and then formatting it into a report with Mistrial.
+This is a simple example of how to use Tesseract, Ollama, and Mistral to convert screenshot images in ultrasound into a useful report.
+This project demonstrates the process of extracting text from images using OCR (Optical Character Recognition) with Tesseract, processing the data with Ollama, and then formatting it into a report with Mistral.

 Installation
 Clone this repository and install the necessary dependencies to get started with Auto RadReport.